Post-transformer NLP — small models, structured output, function calling.

 Function calling and JSON mode for structured extraction

-SLM fine-tuning for high-volume tasks
+SLM fine-tuning for high-volume classification

 spaCy production pipelines